SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/ubika_cloud_protector_alerts.md

     ![api info](/assets/operation_center/integration_catalog/cloud_and_saas/ubika_cloud_protector/api_keys_info.png){: style="max-width:100%"}

-4. The documentation to retrieve the `token` is still [under construction]
+4. Finally, contact `Ubika support` to request a `token` for the legacy API.
+This specific `token` cannot be retrieved through the Ubika interface at the moment.

 ### Create your intake